422926799/NtRaiseHardError.github.io/_posts/2018-01-17-Bitcoin-Builder-v4.md

 ![pestudio](/images/2018-01-17-Bitcoin-Builder-v4/Windows%207%20x64%20Malnalysis-2018-01-17-15-28-28.png)

 The strings gives us some clues tot he functionality of this program.
 From before, we can see that the entropy may have been a result of an encryption process as it uses the `System.Security.Cryptography` linbrary and there is a reference to a `CreateDecryptor` which may likely be what deobfuscates that unknown high-entropy data.
-There is also a reference to the `System.Reflection` library which might hint at dynamically loading another .NET application with the `Assembly.Load(pe_file_array).Entry.Invoke()` method.
+There is also a reference to the `System.Reflection` library which might hint at dynamically loading another .NET application with the `Assembly.Load(pe_file_array).EntryPoint.Invoke()` method.
 A couple of interesting strings as well.
 There is a debug string here that shows that the project may have likely been created using Microsoft Visual Studio 2012 with the default WinForms project with name of `WindowsApplication4`.

 From here, we can decompile and analyse this file using `dnSpy`.
 I prefer this over `ILSpy` simply beacuse it can handle any potential obfuscation which would otherwise "break" `ILSpy`'s decompiler as well as having slightly improved features, not to mention the debugging capabilities which I can immediately jump into without having to load another application.